best-kerosene-heaters-reviews-amazon-top-10

 Q4.Are Kerosene Heaters safe to breathe?

-Modern-day kerosene heaters do not produce toxic gases unless used incorrectly or they have a maintenance issue.
-We suggest that you install a carbon monoxide monitor in the room where you use the kerosene heater for safety.
+Answer: Modern-day kerosene heaters do not produce toxic gases unless used incorrectly or if they have a maintenance issue.
+We suggest installing a carbon monoxide monitor in the room where you use the kerosene heater for safety.

 Q5.Is it safe to leave a Kerosene Heater on all night?